 Sample Management Office Services

-Please contact the Oak Ridge SMO Manager, Phil Clark, for more information, project estimates, and to initiate a work release for any of the following services offered by the Oak Ridge SMO:
+Please contact the UCOR SMO Manager, John Reynolds, for more information, project estimates, and to initiate a work release for any of the following services offered by the Sample Management Office:

-- Provide technical input for preparing project plans, quality assurance plans, and sampling and
+• Provide technical input for preparing project plans, quality assurance plans, and sampling and analysis plans

-analysis plans - Develop analytical statements of work (SOW) and select laboratory services
+• Develop analytical statements of work (SOWs) and select laboratory services

-- Track sample residues and prepare appropriate documentation reflecting proper disposal
+• Track sample residues and prepare appropriate documentation reflecting proper disposition

 Approved Laboratories

-The Oak Ridge Sample Management Office utilizes a suite of qualified, full-service and specialty laboratories whose performance are monitored, evaluated, and compared by the Integrated Performance Indicator Program (IPIP).
+The UCOR Sample Management Office utilizes a suite of qualified, full-service and specialty laboratories whose performance are monitored, evaluated, and compared by the Integrated Performance Indicator Program (IPIP).
 These laboratories are reviewed under the Department of Energy Consolidated Audit Program (DOECAP).

 Double-Blind Performance Evaluation